-If you look around across various industries, everyone is looking to automate their processes, increase their productivity, and improve their return on investment (ROI).
-There are repetitive tasks in every sector if you see.
-From data entry to generating reports, there are a lot of tasks that you need to perform periodically.
+If you look around across various industries, everyone is looking to automate their processes, increase their productivity, and improve their return on investment (ROI.)
+From data entry to generating reports, there are a lot of repetitive tasks that need to be performed periodically.

 These tasks consist of the same steps that need to be done over and over again.
-Seeing this need, industries were looking for an easy and intuitive way to automate all their tasks, and thus, RPA was born.
-In this Automation Anywhere tutorial, we will discuss the following topics:
+Seeing this need, industries were looking for an easy and intuitive way to automate their tasks, and thus, RPA was born.
+In this tutorial, we will discuss the following topics:

 Check out RPA Automation Anywhere Tutorial video on YouTube now: